A Guide to Water Bottle Labels: Material, Application, and Print Quality

 When there’s water and other fluids, there are other potential environmental issues that can create problems for your label.
 There are a few main considerations that you’ll want to make when it comes to you where your products will go.

-• Your applicating environment.
+• Your application environment

-• Shipping and storage environments.
+• Shipping and storage environments

-• Where and how your bottles are used.
+• Where and how your bottles are used

-• The product itself.
+• The product itself

-Your application process makes a major impact on your choice of adhesive, label material, liner, and more.
-That is especially true if your bottles will be wet going into the applicating process.
 A wet-apply adhesive is a must in these scenarios.
 You also may need to factor in your product as well.
 For example, acidic or oily products can wreak havoc if you don’t account for them in the planning process.

 Proper shipping and storage is another factor that can be easily overlooked.
 All waterproof product labels should be stored in a temperature-controlled environment.
 Exact temperature and humidity levels vary based on your exact label, but too much humidity in a shipping truck or a warehouse will pose problems.
-Shrink sleeves are especially sensitive to humidity and other environmental factors, so make sure to keep them safe before application.

 Finally, you need to factor in just where your bottles will go once consumers get a hold of them.
 If your products are going to encounter ice buckets, coolers, or other cold storage places, you’ll need something stronger than a standard adhesive.
 A more aggressive, freezer-grade label adhesive will be able to withstand these conditions.

 Other products may have very different issues, such as a bottle of conditioner.
 Certain health and beauty labels will sit in the shower and encounter other cleaning chemicals.
-These products needs to withstand a hot, steamy environment along with oils and other substances.
-Sunscreen bottles need waterproof capabilities at the beach or pool, but they also should have some form of UV resistance.
+These products need to withstand a hot, steamy environment along with oils and other substances.

 You should also consider whether the product itself may impact the label.
 For example, the oil found in products like sunscreen can affect the application and integrity of a label.
 Water-resistant capabilities are key, but you should always consider what will happen if some of your own product will leak out and interact with your label.